StatPal/symr/README.md

 git clone --depth=1 https://github.com/StatPal/symr.git
 cd symr
 ```
-If you don't have git, you can go click to the [link](https://github.com/StatPal/symr.git) and unzip it and then go to the `symr` directory/folder.
+Without using git, you can go to the [link](https://github.com/StatPal/symr), download it and unzip it and then go to the `symr` directory/folder.